-This suit is a challenge by 20 states (led by Arizona) to an asylum-related regulation issued by the Department of Homeland Security in March 2022.
+This suit is a challenge by 19 states (initially led by Arizona, which later bowed out of the case but is still listed as the “lead” plaintiff in the caption) to an asylum-related regulation issued by the Department of Homeland Security in March 2022.
 Prior to issuing that regulation, DHS provided notice of it (in August 2021) and invited the public to comment on it.
-The states bringing this suit allege that the regulation—which is set to go into effect on May 31, 2022—is contrary to immigration statutes and that it did not strictly adhere to required procedures.
+The states bringing this suit allege that the regulation—which went into effect on May 31, 2022—is contrary to immigration statutes and that it did not strictly adhere to required procedures.

 The day after this suit was filed, the Biden Administration filed a motion to transfer the case to the District Court for the District of Columbia, which–the motion argues–is the only court with jurisdiction to hear it.
 Following briefing on the motion to transfer, Judge Joseph denied it at a hearing on May 18.